Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

 # Azure SQL Database

-Azure SQL Database is a common relational database used in the MDW architecture.
+Azure SQL Database is a relational database commonly used in the MDW architecture, typically in the serving layer.
 The following sample demonstrates how you might build CI/CD pipelines to deploy changes to Azure SQL Database.

 ## Prerequisites